-Upper Kananaskis Lake hike
+Upper Kananaskis Lake Trail

 Upper Kananaskis Lake

-Route Description for Upper Kananaskis Lake
+Insider Hints for Upper Kananaskis Lake Trail

-Get here early as it can get busy, especially on weekends.
+- Get here early, as it can get busy, especially on weekends.

-Carry bear spray, especially in shoulder season.
+- Carry bear spray, especially in shoulder season.
 On numerous occasions, we’ve seen evidence of bears on our hikes.